 Usually, the same platforms which you’re using for your online patient scheduling can also send out text messages or email appointment reminders.

-With this feature you can confirm appointments, reduce the amount of no-shows and, consequently, make sure that your patients arrive on time.
+With this feature, you can confirm appointments, reduce the number of no-shows and, consequently, make sure that your patients arrive on time.

 Also, as everything on your timetable happens on time, the patient waiting times will be significantly reduced and there won’t be any queues in front of your actual or virtual office.

 Your patients will simply adore you for being so considerate!